mdn/content/files/en-us/web/css/easing-function/index.md

 ![Graph of "Input progress" to "Output progress" showing an "S"-shaped line curving from the origin to (1, 1) with the Bezier control points P1(0.1, 0.6) and P2(0.7, 0.2).](cubic-bezier.svg)

 A cubic Bézier curve is defined by four points: P0, P1, P2, and P3.
 The points P0 and P3 represent the start and the end of the curve.
-In CSS, these points are fixed as the coordinates are progresses (the abscissa the input progress, the ordinate the output progress).
+In CSS, these points are fixed as the coordinates progress (the abscissa the input progress, the ordinate the output progress).
 P0 is `(0, 0)` and represents the initial progress and the initial state.
 P3 is `(1, 1)` and represents the final progress and the final state.

 Not all cubic Bézier curves are suitable as easing functions because not all are [mathematical functions](https://en.wikipedia.org/wiki/Function_%28mathematics%29); i.e., curves that for a given abscissa have zero or one value.
 With P0 and P3 fixed as defined by CSS, a cubic Bézier curve is a function, and is therefore valid, if and only if the abscissas of P1 and P2 are both in the `[0, 1]` range.